ipa-rar/THMHO_heatmap_generator/README.md

 # Heatmap generator
-This package created aggregated heatmap from 2D laser scans.
-This package is tested with upto 4 laser scanners.
+This package creates costmaps from 2D laser scans.
+This package is tested with upto 10 laser scanners.
 ![](./docs/out.png)

 ## Usage